 There are differences in the finished product depending on the construction method.
 The pattern usually dictates which method will be best, but in some cases the desired outcome will be the deciding factor in using lead came or foil.

-Foiling requires an additional step of wrapping each piece of glass with foil tape before soldering.
-The lines are more irregular and in some places intentionally varied widths give character to the final outcome.
-The required extra step of wrapping the foil and working with smaller glass pieces results in a more expensive finished piece.
+The foiling method requires an additional step of wrapping each piece of glass with foil tape before soldering.
+The entire seam is then soldered by allowing solder to flow between the glass pieces and building up solder lines on each side of the design.
+The flowing solder and build up creates strength to hold the pieces together like lead came.
+The lines are more irregular.
+In some places, intentionally varied widths give character to the final outcome.
+On free form pieces, the entire outer edge is built up with solder for strength and a finished appearance.
+Only tinning the foil edges to change the color does not hold the final stained glass piece together and will result in pieces pulling apart.
+The required extra step of wrapping the foil, soldering the entire seam lines & edges and working with smaller glass pieces results in a more expensive finished piece.
 However, more detailed designs can be achieved using this method and the cost is well worth the outcome.

 Larger stained glass panels in both methods can be framed with stronger zinc channel.

 All designs and photos remain the property of Julie Bubolz, Imagination Creation and stainedglassbyjuliebubolz.com and may not be copied, downloaded, duplicated or used in any way without the express written consent of Julie Bubolz.